MrShwhale/lotus/README.md

 ## Why is it in Rust?
 Speed is very important for a good user experience.
 If it takes even a few seconds to get a recommendation, the system will feel very unresponsive.
 When I started this project, I wanted to do it in Python.
 This, despite being very well documented and easy to use, led to long wait times, many memory issues, and no obvious way forward for me.
 So, I decided to use Rust for its speed and memory safety, especially across threads.
 I also think it's a lot of fun to write, so it was a great choice.

 ## Why LOTUS?
 The name, LOTUS, is a reference to [SCP-6488](https://scp-wiki.wikidot.com/scp-6488), which is about an AI that destroys all other AI so that it doesn't become evil.
-It's one of my favorites, and since it dealt with AI I thought it was a good fit.
+It's one of my favorites, and since both it and this deal with AI I think it is a good fit.